NAMIS School 2018: Seattle

 Mandatory Tasks for NAMIS School Attendees

-Also, please send your poster file converted into PDF format to alain.bosseboeuf[a]c2n.upsaclay.fr.
-It will be put on the NAMIS website after the school on a protected page accessible by a password provided to school attendees.
+Also, please send your poster in PDF format to alain.bosseboeuf[a]c2n.upsaclay.fr.
+After the school, it will be put on the NAMIS website on a protected page accessible by a password provided to school attendees.

 Awards will be given to the best posters.